martialboniou/Dots/README.md

 Zsh
 ---

 Because the best shell make the most beautiful pearls.
-Zsh is a better Bourne with every fancy things from Korn.
+Zsh is a better Bourne with every fancy things from `csh` like *aliases*.
 Forget [Bash](http://www.bash2zsh.com/) !
 And get a better shell with smarter completions.

 For example, some functions are useful to navigate in directories:
 * Alt-U: go **up** in directory;